-The following article is based on the Watchtower study guide, 'What Does The Bible Really Teach?'
+The following article is based on the the organization study guide, 'What Does The Bible Really Teach?'

 If you're interested in the Bible, read this article first before you read the book or study with the Witnesses.
 JW's are nice people.
 They are very friendly and sincere.
 Many things they teach are very attractive.
 But they are also very wrong.
 They have been misled and zealously promote Watchtower doctrines that are not supported by the Bible.
 Here are some reasons to be cautious.

 They don't allow blood transfusions to save a life.

-They've caused much emotional pain and suffering because they believe there are only two choices, - God's organization, JW.ORG, and Satan's organization, - everyone else.
+They've caused much emotional pain and suffering because they believe there are only two choices, - God's organization and Satan's organization, - everyone else.
 This has destroyed millions of families and close friendships needlessly in the name of God.
 See Isolation From The World

 In addition. according to psychologists, their doctrines can lead to depression, anxiety, stress, anger, and mental illness.
 As former JW's we noticed this tendency as well based on personal experiences.

-The Watchtower publishes a book called What Does The Bible Really Teach?
+The organization publishes a book called What Does The Bible Really Teach?
 It is a study guide to help you understand how they interpret the Bible.

 If you decide to read this Watchtower publication, beware.
 It looks like a very innocent publication that exposes 'the truth', but in fact if you know what to look for, you'll see that it's filled with false assumptions and incorrect information.

-The best way to convince yourself that the Watchtower doesn't have the truth is to read their publication about what the Bible really teaches.
+The best way to convince yourself that the organization doesn't have the truth is to read their publication about what the Bible really teaches.
 Carefully read this entire article first.
-Then carefully read what the Watchtower says.
+Then carefully read what the organization says.
 As you read the book, 'What Does The Bible Really Teach', look for evidence of misleading information that's falsely presented as 'the truth'.